lsst-france/focal_plane_bootcamp/README.md

 - basic examples for the hands-on sessions of the workshop<br />
 - more advanced examples relevant for the commissioning work, in order to share expertise.<br />

+Most of the examples are for CC, but some are for USDF.

 Table of content:<br />
 1) Butler usage<br />
 2) Pipetasks (e.g. ISR) <br />